IBM/node-odbc/README.md

 node-odbc
 ---------

-An asynchronous/synchronous interface for node.js to unixODBC and its supported drivers.
+An asynchronous interface for Node.js to unixODBC and its supported drivers.

 requirements
 ------------